GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The general tendency is to over-design the second system, using all the ideas and frills that were cautiously sidetracked on the first one.
+> ### People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones.
 >
-> ~ *Fred Brooks*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts